viki-org/storm-docker/README.md

     git clone git@github.com:viki-org/storm-docker.git

-### Building the Docker images
+### Building the Docker containers

 Run the **GNU** `make` command.
-The default goal builds the docker images:
+The default goal builds the docker containers:

     make

-If this is the first time the Docker images are being built, this script will take some time to complete.
+If this is the first time the Docker containers are being built, this script will take some time to complete.

-### Run the Docker images
+### Run the Docker containers

 using the `start-storm.sh` script: